Papio South drops entertaining contest to Millard North

 Graham Cassoutt was huge for the Titans, finishing with 21 points and shooting an impressive 5-for-6 from deep.

-"Yeah that's what our discussion was right there," coach Hueser added.
-"I’ve alluded to this already not only did we competed well with them tonight but I thought we competed well against them on a night where they really shot it well.
+“That’s what our discussion was right there,” Hueser added.
+“I’ve alluded to this already — not only did we compete well with them tonight but I thought we competed well against them on a night where they really shot it well.

 “That is where we can continue to instill confidence in this team because they are right there with the best of the best.”